Brief Intro

 What I Do

-I build frameworks — technical, behavioral, and conceptual — that explore:
+I build technical and behavioral frameworks that explore:

 - How intelligent systems learn through behavior and feedback